Getting Started with Selenium Automated Testing

 Avoid writing scripts that are platform or browser-dependent

 Testing in several browsers is crucial.
-Whether the scripts work on a variety of browsers or only one is a matter of preference, which in turn is determined by the business requirements.
-Annotations in JUnit, such as @RunWith, and TestNG, such as @parameters, allow for the execution of tests on a variety of browsers and drivers.
+Whether the scripts work on various browsers or only one is a matter of preference, which is determined by the business requirements.
+Annotations in JUnit, such as @RunWith, and TestNG, such as @parameters, allow testing tests on various browsers and drivers.

 Use Assertions to Verify Tests

-Validating the tests is the most important part of creating quality tests.
-It is necessary to assert the tests in Selenium using the assertions given in frameworks like TestNG and JUnit, just as one would when writing a test case and mentioning the actual and expected outcomes.
-Because they don’t ensure that the test build is correct, the testing method is insufficient if they aren’t employed.
+Validating the tests is the most essential part of creating quality tests.
+The tests must be asserted in Selenium using the assertions given in frameworks like TestNG and JUnit, just as one would when writing a test case and mentioning the actual and expected outcomes.
+Without them, the testing method is insufficient because they don’t ensure that the test build is correct.

 Capture Images for Use in Documentation

 It is crucial for a QA tester to offer screenshots to back up any claims of failed testing.
-The same holds true for test automation with Selenium.
+The same holds for test automation with Selenium.
 If a test fails, you must have the corresponding screenshots.
-The developer will have a much better grasp of the issue after reading this.
+After reading this, the developer will have a much better grasp of the issue.

-In the same vein, it is helpful to share reports with the stakeholders in order to establish the reliability of the product and to offer them information.
-To do this, Selenium includes a built-in reporting system with frameworks like TestNG and allows for further customization via listeners.
+In the same vein, it is helpful to share reports with the stakeholders to establish the product’s reliability and offer them information.
+To do this, Selenium includes a built-in reporting system with frameworks like TestNG, allowing further customization via listeners.

 Conclusion